hasindu2008/cornetto/docs/command.md

 ### fixasm

-This programme processes a FASTA file and a PAF alignment file to fix the direction of contigs based on the total base length being more positive or negative.
-It outputs the direction fixed FASTA to `stdout` and logs missing sequences to `stderr`.
+This program processes a FASTA file and a PAF alignment file to fix the direction of contigs based on the total base length being more positive or negative.
+It outputs the direction fixed contigs in FASTA format to `stdout`.

 **Input:**